CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/AppLayer/BB_Standardized_Architectural_Patterns_for_Cross_Platform_Data_Service_Infrastructure.md

 ## Description
 <!-- General Description of the BB -->
+This work package aims to develop standardized architectural patterns for a data service infrastructure that encompasses data storage, access, synchronization, and other related functionalities across different platforms.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+The lack of standardized architectural patterns for data services leads to inefficiencies, compatibility issues, and increased complexity in crossplatform data handling.
+This work package aims to establish a set of standardized, scalable, and adaptable architectural patterns applicable to various platforms for data services including storage, access, and synchronization.
+The solution enhances interoperability and efficiency of data services across platforms, reduces complexity, and simplifies integration processes.

+Example usage: integration and operation of various software and hardware components within software-defined vehicles, ensuring consistent and efficient data communication across the vehicle's entire digital ecosystem.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system